Have a symptom?

 Read more about causes and Hypoglycemia deaths.

 Metabolic syndrome often undiagnosed: Metabolic syndrome, also known as Syndrome X, is an often overlooked medical condition that causes a cluster of chronic symptoms.
-There are often four symptoms and conditions combined: obesity, ...read more »
+There are often four symptoms and conditions combined: obesity, hypertension (high blood...read more »

 Heart attacks can be overdiagnosed: Although many people die from heart attacks, there are also many cases where people fear that they have a heart attack, but actually have something milder.
 Some of the conditions which may be causes of chest pain, causing fear of...read more »